Two Steps from Hell: Concerts

 The second live concert happened on April 20, 2018, and was organized by the Film Music Prague Festival.
 The concert was performed by Praga Sinfonietta, which was conducted by Petr Pololáník, Kühns mixed choir, Merethe Soltvedt and Kamila Nývltová as solo singers.
 Thomas Bergersen participated on several songs playing on violin or piano.
 Performed were these songs: "Strength of a Thousand Men", "Fill My Heart", "Protectors of Earth", "Everlasting", "Heart of Courage", "Fire Nation", "Ocean Princess", "Master of Shadows", "Flight of the Silverbird", "Blackout", "Winterspell", "Stormkeeper", "Evergreen", "Neverdark", "Victory", "Fall of the Fountain World", "To Glory", and as an encore "Remember Me".

-2020 was supposed to see the start of the Two Steps From Hell European tour, but this was postponed due to the COVID-19 pandemic.
+2020 was supposed to see the start of the Two Steps from Hell European tour, but this was postponed due to the COVID-19 pandemic.

-On June 15, 2022 Two Steps From Hell started their European tour in Brussels and visited other European cities.
-The concert was performed by Odessa Opera Orchestra assisted by ReChoir, a professional Polish choir.
+On June 15, 2022, Two Steps from Hell started their European tour in Brussels and visited other European cities.
+The concert was performed by Odesa Opera Orchestra assisted by ReChoir, a professional Polish choir.
 Thomas Bergersen and Nick Phoenix participated on several songs.